zpoint/Go-Internals/runtime/memory_management/memory_management.md

 `ptrdata` means the first `ptrdata`  bytes may contains pointer somewhere, from `ptrdata` to the end does not contain any pointer

-`gcdata` points to an array of byte, each byte represent whether each bit it represent is pointer
+`gcdata` points to an array of byte, each bit represent whether each 8-byte it represent is pointer

 ![type_smallStruct](./type_smallStruct.png)